EOSIO/welcome/docs/30_introduction-to-eosio/10_platform_and_toolchain.md

 The EOSIO platform provides a number of components and libraries which are used to operate blockchain nodes, collect blockchain data, to interact with these nodes, and to build smart contracts.
 The main component is `nodeos` (node + EOSIO = nodeos).
 This is the core EOSIO node daemon that can be configured with plugins to run a node.
 Example uses are block production, dedicated API endpoints, and local development. `Cleos` (CLI + EOSIO = cleos) is a command line interface which interacts with `nodeos`, allowing you to send commands and actions to a blockchain. `Cleos` also interacts with `keosd` (key + EOSIO = keosd), a local component that securely stores EOSIO keys.

-To build smart contracts you require `EOSIO.CDT`, the block.one developed toolchain and libraries, which generate the `WebAssembly` binary instructions or `bytecode` into `wasm` files.
+To build smart contracts you require `EOSIO.CDT`, the Block.one developed toolchain and libraries, which generate the `WebAssembly` binary instructions or `bytecode` into `wasm` files.
 The generated `wasm` files are the smart contracts which can be deployed to EOSIO blockchains.

 The basic relationship between these components is illustrated in the following diagram: